a-AAKASH/hangman/README.md

 # milestone_3.py
 The milestone_3.py is similar to the milestone_2.py code but enhanced.
 It has better readability with use of functions in the code, as well as structure is maintained.

+# milestone_3.py
+The milestone_3.py has more conditions implemented for the game.
+Also, implementation of Class in python has been used.